steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 =============================

 Each accelerator or GPU has multiple Compute Units (CUs) and various CUs do computation in parallel.
 So, how many CUs can a compute kernel can allocate its task to?
-For AMD MI300X, the grid should have at least 1024 thread blocks or workgroups.
+For the :doc:`AMD MI300X accelerator <reference/gpu-arch-specs>`, the grid should have at least 1024 thread blocks or workgroups.

 To increase hardware utilization and maximize parallelism, it is necessary to design algorithms that can exploit more parallelism.
 One approach to achieving this is by using larger split-K techniques for General Matrix Multiply (GEMM)